ansys/pyansys-geometry/README.rst

 Documentation
 -------------

-For building documentation, you can either run the usual rules provided in the `Sphinx`_ Makefile, such us:
+For building documentation, you can run the usual rules provided in the `Sphinx`_ Makefile, such as:

 .. code:: bash

     make -C doc/ html && your_browser_name doc/html/index.html

-However, the recommended way of checking documentation integrity is using:
+However, the recommended way of checking documentation integrity is to use ``tox``:

 .. code:: bash